Google

 KHALSA SENIOR SECONDARY SCHOOL, JALUNDHAR

-This was one of our most moving experiences because of the innocence of the children, candidness of the mostly female teachers, and genuine concern of the village panchayat (local village government) about the welfare of their children.
-They greeted us with open arms and pure excitement at our arrival to the Khalsa Public School.
-This is the ancestral village of some of my relatives and since this was my first trip to this village, it was very special.
+One of our most moving experiences took place at Khalsa Public School, where the innocence of the children, the candidness of the mostly female teachers, and the genuine concern of the village panchayat (local village government) for the welfare of their children deeply touched us.
+They welcomed us with open arms and genuine excitement upon our arrival.
+This village is the ancestral home of some of my relatives, and since it was my first visit, the experience felt all the more special.

 Here is the school committee greeting us on our arrival.
 "Welcome" inscribed and a flower drawn in chalk.